ansar-butt/Challenge-Demo/README.md

 ## Purpose

-This is a website that focuses on the creation of an AI-Driven Compliance Training platform.
-The WebApp gamifies the learning journey of the user while leveraging AI to enhance their experience.
+This project is an AI-driven training platform that gamifies the learning experience.
+It uses a Vite + React frontend, an Express.js backend, and Redis for data storage.
+The platform integrates with external AI APIs to provide dynamic, context-aware responses, enabling flexible and scalable training solutions for various domains.

 ## Setup